yujiri8/yujiri.xyz/reviews/mass_effect.md

 The Mass Effect games were very fair and fun to play on the highest difficulty, especially Mass Effect 2.
 (Mass Effect 1 insanity [got too much of its difficulty from overstatting the enemies defensively](/game_design/cheap_difficulty), and 3 and Andromeda were honestly too easy on insanity.)

 The biggest thing to improve about it would've been increased control over squadmates.
+You can use their powers and to some extent assign them positions, but that's it.
+You can't assign them targets or tell them to take cover when they're being shot (which they don't always do properly and that's a big problem, see below).

 There are a few more things I want to say about the pros and cons of each implementation of the combat system.